 Other great bird watching walks can be found here on our coastal and inland walks page.

 Thompson Water is actually a man-made lake which was created in 1845 along a tributary of the River Wissey, and has nothing to do with the Pingos!
 Another mere that you may like to walk around is Horsey Mere on the Horsey Windpump Circular walk.

-It’s a lovely spot to stop before you start on the next stretch of the walk on a wide farm track.
+Thompson Water is a lovely spot to stop before you start on the next stretch of the walk on a wide farm track.
 This is now part of the Peddars Way Long Distance Trail.